 If the DO or Fiscal Service receive these requests and the checks have not been canceled and are not older than one year, they must return the requests with instructions for the financial institutions to submit them to the FRB Atlanta, Government Check Adjustment Department.

 A holder-in-due course claim occurs when a non-banking institution negotiates a U.S. Treasury check and the check is lost or stolen before being presented for cash or deposit at a financial institution.
 The claim must be submitted to the Fiscal Service for processing.

 Upon receipt of the holder-in-due course claim, Fiscal Service determines the status of the check.

 If the check has been negotiated, Fiscal Service returns the claim with a copy of the check advising the holder that the check has been paid and that no further action is being taken.

 If the check has not been negotiated, Fiscal Service forwards an indemnity letter to the holder for completion.
 When the holder returns the requested information, Fiscal Service ensures that the check is still outstanding.

 If the check is still outstanding, the Fiscal Service issues a settlement check to the holder.

 Handwriting Analysis of Checks Older Than One Year for Which UCCs Have Not Been Requested Timely

-Fiscal Service's PFC considers handwriting identification and document examination requests on a case-by-case basis when the DO can demonstrate that it has exhausted all available means of adjudication.
+Fiscal Service considers handwriting identification and document examination requests on a case-by-case basis when the DO can demonstrate that it has exhausted all available means of adjudication.
 The requesting DO must pay any cost above the normal administrative handling per diem, such as travel for court testimony.
-DOs must submit requests for handwriting identification to PFC (see Contacts).
-PFC completes requests as time and volume dictate and forwards a reply to the requesting DO.
+DOs must submit requests for handwriting identification to NPIRC (see Contacts).
+NPIRC completes requests as time and volume dictate and forwards a reply to the requesting DO.

 - Check Reclamations